thomasp-gfz/WaterBalanceR_JOSS/README.md

 # WaterBalanceMod

-R-Package to process maps showing daily, spatially distributed water balance für starch potatoes.
+R-Package to process maps showing daily, spatially distributed water balance for starch potatoes.
 NDVI data needs to be derived from either preprocessed DJI Phantom 4 Multispectral or PlanetScope satellite data.

 ## Aim of Model

 As water is a usually limited source in agriculture, it needs to be saved as best as possible.
-Starch potatoes in NE Germany need to be irrigated with about 80 - 120 mm during a vegetation period.
+Starch potatoes in NE Germany need to be irrigated with about 80 - 120 mm during a vegetation period depending on climate conditions.
 Here, agriculturists often overestimate the potatoes need of water, so the dispense can be optimized.
-Furthermore, the model Output can show a high spatial resolution, default 5 m, so an intraside specific irrigation can be applied, depending on the individual need of water in every pixel.
+Furthermore, the model output can show a high spatial resolution, default 5 m, so an intraside specific irrigation can be applied, depending on the individual need of water in every pixel.

+## How to install the package?

+The package includes the "install_WaterBalanceMod.R" file.
+Open it using R or RStudio and change `wd <-` to your local path, where there your downloaded version of the WaterBalanceMod is saved.
+Run the script.
+When asked, if depending packages shall be installed, confirm.
+When everything is installed, the model should be ready to be run.
+To run the model you can use the attached sample data, that you can find in the subfolder "sample_data" (How to: see below).
+Copy that folder to your preferred working Directory first.

-## Using example data
+## Using sample data

+### What do we have here?

-The "sample_data" folder consists of a set of NDVI-sample data (folder "NDVI-Files") including DJI Phantom 4 Multispectral data (nomenclature: "[YYYYMMDD]_P4M1.tif") and PlanetScope data (nomenclature: "[YYYYMMDD]_Plan.tif").
-Besides there is a "shapefile"-folder, that consists of "sample_2023.shp", which is a shapefile containing a polygon of a sample site, that spatially fits to the one from the NDVI files.
-Furthermore, there is a "Buffer_36m_all_interp.shp", which is a shapefile, that contains irrigation data according to the sample site.
-These files are needed, to run the actual model "calcWB()" and getting Maps as shapefiles and/or geotiffs showing the waterbalance and other results for your AOI.
-To get additional information about specific spots within the sample site and to plot maps containing them, there is "Buffer_5_WB.shp", which is a shapefile, that contains polygons of sample spots.
-To get These resulting maps, you need to run the "calcWBplots()" after using the resulting .RData - file from "calcWB()".
+The "sample_data" folder consists of
+- a set of NDVI-sample data (folder "NDVI-Files") including DJI Phantom 4 Multispectral data (nomenclature: "[YYYYMMDD]_P4M1.tif") and PlanetScope data (nomenclature: "[YYYYMMDD]_Plan.tif").
+- a set of shapefiles (folder "Shapefile") including "sample_2023.shp", which contains a polygon of a sample site, that spatially fits to the one from the NDVI files, and "Buffer_36m_all_interp.shp", which contains irrigation data according to the sample site, and "Buffer_5_WB.shp", which contains a set of sample spots within the AOI (polygon circles with a diameter of 5m), that we can use to get further details for the area, that these spots are covering.
+- a "DWD_ET0_2023.csv" file containing reference ET from German Weather Service, so it does not have to be downloaded
+- a Folder "Radolan_2023_processed_daily" containing daily precipitation data from German Weather Service, so it does not have to be downloaded
+- an R-file "run_calcWB_2023_sample.R" including an example configuration for running the water balance model.

+### How do we configure the "run_calcWB_2023_sample.R"?

+As `mypath=`you should use your preferred working directory, where you copied your sample data.
+The rest of the scripts can stay unchanged.
+Further information about the configuration possibilies can be found below.
+The script can be subdivided into three parts:
+- 1st: empty Environment and configuration
+- 2nd: run the actual model (`calcWB()`) to create maps as shapefiles and/or geotiffs showing the waterbalance and other results for your AOI.
+- 3rd: create plots, that show additional information about the sample spots within the AOI, that you are interested in (shapefile: "Buffer_5_WB.shp").To get These resulting maps, you need to run the "calcWBplots()" after using the resulting .RData - file from "calcWB()".

 As a result you get a Folder named after the given configuration, e.g. "uwdw_poly_radolan_1_132_5", which means "uwdw" = method of calculation of NDVI, "poly" = method of modeling, "radolan" = source of precipitation, "1" = irrigation Efficiency, "132" = last day of NDVI being 0, "5" = spatial Resolution in meter.

-## Input data and configuration
+## Input data and configuration - further details

 The model needs at least NDVI data (GeoTIFF), a shapefile containing the AOI and a shapefile containing the irrigation amount.
 To show maps and detailed results for certain spots, you can also add a shapefile containting polygons for the spots the you are interested in.
 The folder "example_data" contains a set of data, that is the minimum required to run the model as well as as a script that is configured accordingly.